qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 ### Objects

-#### this.
-What the heck is "this" in JavaScript?
+> What the heck is `this` in JavaScript?

 **Answer:** At the time of execution of every function, JavaScript engine sets a property to the function called `this` which refer to the current execution context. `this` is always refer to an object and depends on how function is called:

 1. In the global context or inside a function this refers to the `window`/`global` object.
 In ES6 or with `use strict` directive it's `undefined`
 2. While executing a method in the context of an object, the object becomes the value of `this`
-3. If you use a constructor (by using new keyword) to create an object, the value of `this` will refer to the newly created object.
+3. If you use a constructor (by using `new` keyword) to create an object, the value of `this` will refer to the newly created object.
 4. Set the value of `this` to any arbitrary object by passing the object as the first parameter of `bind`, `call` or `apply`
 5. Use `arrow function` for use parent lexical scope.

-#### "call" / "apply" VS "bind".
+> `call` / `apply` VS `bind`.
 If you want to use an arbitrary object as value of this, how will you do that?

 **Answer:** There are at least four different ways to doing this by using `bind`, `call`, `apply` and `arrow function` with parent lexical scope.